How MRO teams can think and act faster to navigate complexity

 Where Production and MRO used to work in silos, they now share common, consolidated data sets that make it possible to optimize trade-off decisions for shared resources.
 Customer Relations managers now have access to a history of turnaround times for MRO operations, helping them negotiate realistic customer deadlines.

-The platform tracks the status of the various pieces of equipment — including those that are handled by external subcontractors — and automatically detects blockers along the MRO workflow.
-By associating ROI calculations and impact assessment to each problem, it helps prioritize issues and focus users on the most valuable actions.
-It will also suggest the next best action to be taken to achieve objectives.
+The platform tracks the status of the various pieces of equipment — including those that external subcontractors handle — and automatically detects blockers along the MRO workflow.
+By associating ROI calculations and impact assessment to each problem it helps prioritize issues and focus users on the most valuable actions.
+It will also suggest the next best action to be taken to improve stickiness to the MRO schedule.